How can I start trading Bitcoin?

 Bitcoin and cryptocurrencies are one of the most volatile asset classes at the moment.
 The more volatile an asset class the harder it is to predict and the harder a price move is to predict, then the more likely it is that you will lose.

-But, if trading Bitcoin is something you want to do the first thing you will need is a bitcoin broker.
+If trading Bitcoin is something you want to do the first thing you will need is a bitcoin broker.

-When you buy bitcoin on an exchange such as Coinbase, you buy the cryptocurrency and keep it in an e-wallet.
+When you buy bitcoin on an exchange such as Revolut, you buy the cryptocurrency and keep it in an e-wallet.
 If you want to buy £1,000 of bitcoin, you need to deposit £1,000 in your account.
 If Bitcoin doubles then you make £1,000.
 Likewise, if the value of Bitcoin halves, you lose £500.
 Or worse, if it’s exposed as a fraud then your Bitcoin becomes worthless and you lose your £1,000.

 Also, when buying Bitcoin on an exchange you can also only profit when the price goes up.